 Having the courage to step up and deliver when you know you should, can be done by applying our Action Model.
 In one of our workshops we conduct, we explain how purpose, state, and beliefs dictate our actions (and inactions too).

 Take the action.
 Be a courageous person, not a fearless one.

-Spencer Combs is the founder and President of Spencer Combs Resources, LLC.
+Spencer Combs has helped hundreds of entrepreneurs radically grow to the tune of over 200 million in recent sales.
 His ability to quickly get to the heart of an issue and give clear insight has propelled many into a life they never thought possible.